paug/android-makers-2020/data/faq.md

 ### Food

 Food is not included in your entry to Android Makers but there will be food stands on premises where you will be able to get lunch for a very reasonnable price.
 We try our best to provide options for everyone but the space inside the Beffroi is limited.
-In the event that you don't find anything that suits you on premises, there are plenty of options at a walkable distance in Montrouge.
+In the event that you don't find something that suits you on premises, there are plenty of options at a very walkable distance in Montrouge.
 You'll have time to get something outside and come back in time for the afternoon sessions.

 ### Afterparty